sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 ## Concise SWID Format

-This document defines the CoSWID tag format, a more concise representation of SWID information in the Concise Binary Object Representation (CBOR) {{RFC7049}}.
-The structure of a CoSWID is described via the Concise Data Definition Language (CDDL) {{RFC8610}}.
+This document defines the CoSWID tag format, which is based on the Concise Binary Object Representation (CBOR) {{RFC7049}}.
+CBOR-based CoSWID tags offer a more concise representation of SWID information as compared to the XML-based SWID tag representation in ISO-19770-2:2015.
+The structure of a CoSWID is described via the Concise
+Data Definition Language (CDDL) {{RFC8610}}.
 The resulting CoSWID data definition is aligned to the information able to be expressed with the XML schema definition of ISO-19770-2:2015
 {{SWID}}.
-This alignment allows both SWID and CoSWID tags to represent a common set of SWID information and to support all SWID tag use cases.
+This alignment allows both SWID and CoSWID tags to represent a common set of software component information and allows CoSWID tags to support the same uses as a SWID tag.
 To achieve this end, the CDDL representation includes every SWID tag field and attribute.

 The vocabulary, i.e., the CDDL names of the types and members used in the CoSWID data definition, are mapped to more concise labels represented as